faylward/viralrecall/README.md

 Minimum number of hits against the VOG database that must be recorded in a region in order for it to be reported (larger values == higher confidence).

 **-c, --contiglevel**
-If this option is used, contige-level stats will be provided for the input, and no viral regions will be output.
+If this option is used, mean ViralRecall scores will be provided for the input contigs rather than viral regions.
 This is useful for screening contigs for viral signatures.

 **-r, --redo**
 If you have already run ViralRecall and you want to re-run it with different parameters, you can use the -r flag to avoid re-running Prodigal and HMMER, which are the most time-consuming steps.